 The survey of the National Center for Education Statistics shows the various negative effects of cyberbullying on teens.
 The negative effects may affect aspects like self-identity, school work, relationship with family and friends, and physical health.

 As shown in the above graph, cyberbullying impacts a student’s self-identity the most.
-As a result, students may have low self-esteem and low confidence in themselves.
+As a result, students may have low self-esteem and low self-confidence.
 Cyberbullying in schools also has a strong impact on the academic performance of the victims.
-Their grades begin to plummet as they find it hard to concentrate on their studies and other activities amidst the constant bullying.
-They start avoiding their family and friends, slip into depression leading to physical ailments as well.
+Their grades begin to plummet as they have difficulty concentrating on their studies and other activities amid the constant bullying.
+They start avoiding their family and friends and slip into depression, leading to physical ailments as well.

 LGBT student community seems to bear the brunt of cyberbullying.
-A survey of 444 junior high, high school, and college students between the ages of 11 and 22 conducted by the Iowa State University found that 54% of LGBT students have been victims of cyberbullying in schools!
+A survey of 444 junior high school, high school, and college students between the ages of 11 and 22 conducted by the Iowa State University found that 54% of LGBT students have been victims of cyberbullying in schools!

 The survey reported a range of negative emotions as a consequence of cyberbullying among LGBT students.
-These include feeling depressed, feeling embarrassed, feeling anxious about attending school, and having suicidal thoughts.
+These include feeling depressed, embarrassed, and/or anxious about attending school and having suicidal thoughts.

 As the effects of cyberbullying are quite devastating for its young victims, it is necessary for the school authorities and parents to identify the victims of cyberbullying and offer necessary support.

-Kenneth Weishuhn, a high school freshman from Paullina Iowa committed suicide after being bullied by his classmates both online and in real life.
+Kenneth Weishuhn – a high school freshman from Paullina, Iowa – committed suicide after being bullied by his classmates both online and in real life.
 He was abused and bullied by his friends and classmates after he came out as gay.
-His classmates made an anti-gay Facebook group and send him hate messages.
+His classmates made an anti-gay Facebook group and sent him hate messages.

 How to Identify Victims and Perpetrators of Cyberbullying?